 4.2.2 A limit for how much Rvs can be recruited to the membrane

 In the case of Rvs duplication in haploids (2xh), a change in disassembly dynamics is seen (Fig.3.8B, Fig.4.3).
-In 2xh, the maximum number of molecules recruited is 178 +/- 7.5 compared to WT (1x RVSh) 113.505 +/- 5.2.
-Nearly 1.6x the WT amount of protein is recruited to membrane tubes.
-The Rvs167 centroid in 2xh shows a delay in disassembly, suggesting that the excess protein is not directly on the membrane.
-The excess Rvs either interacts with the actin network via the SH3 domain, or interacts with other Rvs dimers.
+In 2xh, the maximum number of molecules recruited is 178 +/- 7.5 compared to the maximum of 113.505 +/- 5.2 in WT (1x RVSh).
+This is means that nearly 1.6x the WT amount of protein is recruited to membrane tubes in ….
+The Rvs167 centroid in 2xh shows a delay in disassembly, suggesting that the excess protein may not be directly on the membrane.
+The excess Rvs could either interact with the actin network via the SH3 domain, or interact with other Rvs dimers.
 By a similar argument as 4.2.1 above, I do not expect that multiple layers of BAR domains are formed, and that the excess protein is recruited by the interaction of the SH3 domain.

 Whatever the arrangement of the Rvs complex on the membrane, disassembly dynamics is changed in the case of 2xh, compared to all the other haploid and diploid strains.
-Since the number of Rvs molecules is highest in this strain, this suggests that there is a limit to how much Rvs can assemble on the tube without altering interaction with the endocytic network.
+Since the number of Rvs molecules is highest in this strain, this suggests that there is a limit to how much Rvs can assemble on the tube without altering interaction with the endocytic protein network.

 Conclusions for Rvs localization

-All of this data supports that Rvs recruitment rate and total numbers is determined by concentration of protein in the cell.
+All of these data support the idea that Rvs recruitment rate and total numbers are determined by concentration of protein in the cell.
 The maximum number of molecules can interact with the membrane is limited by the membrane surface area of the invagination tube.
-Although more can be recruited, Rvs over a certain threshold interacts in a different way with endocytic sites, likely via the SH3 domain.
+Although more can be recruited, Rvs over a certain threshold concentration interacts in a different way with endocytic sites, likely via the SH3 domain.
 Timing of recruitment to sites is by curvature-recognition via the BAR domain, while efficiency of recruitment and actin interaction is established via the SH3 domain.

 4.2 What causes membrane scission?